Have you ever had a Pension Transfer with Providence Capital?

 Some providers such as Providence Capital promoted that the pension they offered would out perform the workplace pension, this would not be the case with a riskier stock based pension and the advice given to millions of clients has been condemned by the regulator of Providence Capital.

 Were you mis-told by Providence Capital about Transferring your pension?

-- I was encouraged or mis-advised by Providence Capital to transfer my workplace pension regardless of it not being in my best interest.
+- I was encouraged or mis-told by Providence Capital to transfer my workplace pension regardless of it not being in my best interest.

 - I was not told or given information by Providence Capital about how my new pension plan would perform and work compared to my workplace pension plan.

 - I felt pressured by Providence Capital into transferring my pension even though it posed a higher risk.